ansys/pyansys-dev-guide/doc/source/how-to/logging.rst

 =======
 This section provides guidelines for logging in PyAnsys libraries.
 These guidelines are best practices discovered through implementing logging services and modules within PyAnsys libraries.
-We welcome suggestions and improvements.
+Suggestions and improvements are welcomed.

 Visit the `Official Python Logging Tutorial
 <https://docs.python.org/es/3/howto/logging.html>`_ for logging techniques.
 In
-particular, check the:
+particular, see:

 - `Python Basic Logging Tutorial <https://docs.python.org/3/howto/logging.html#basic-logging-tutorial>`_
 - `Python Advanced Logging Tutorial <https://docs.python.org/3/howto/logging.html#basic-logging-tutorial>`_

-Description and Usage
+Description and usage
 ---------------------
-Logging helps to track events occurring in the application.
+Logging helps to track events occurring in the app.
 A log record is created for each event.
-This record contains detailed information about the current application operation.
+This record contains detailed information about the current app operation.
 Whenever information must be exposed, displayed, and shared, logging is the way to do it.

-Logging is beneficial to both users and application developers.
+Logging is beneficial to both users and app developers.
 It serves several
 purposes:

 - Extracts some valuable data for the final users to know the status of their work
-- Tracks the progress and the course of the application usage
+- Tracks the progress and the course of the app usage
 - Provides the developer with as much information as possible if an issue happens

 The message logged can contain generic information or embed data specific to the